• Products

 Increase the font size of your table charts to make them easier to read if you display your dashboards on monitors or print them out.

-Show row aggregation for numeric columns
+Show column aggregation for numeric columns

 The default aggregation is sum.

-Show aggregation row at the top
+Show column aggregation at the top

 Word wrap automatically